 The cost to hike any part of the trail outside the provincial parks and through Ahousaht traditional territory is $25 per person.
 You can pay your fees in person (cash only) at the trail office in Ahousaht or on their website via Paypal.
 If you pay online they ask that you leave a note in the comments section on the Paypal invoice giving dates you’ll be hiking.
 There is currently no permit system or quota system in place – you just pay your fee and that covers you for as many or as few days you spend on the trail.
 The trail is definitely not crowded so a quota system isn’t needed.

-First Nations Historical Sites
+First Nations Historical Sites on the Wildside Trail

 The trail is a important historical route for the Ahousaht First Nation.
 There are several plaques and interpretive signs along the trail highlighting culturally important places.
 At the trail office you can hire a guide or buy a small guidebook written by an elder to learn more about these sites.
 Unfortunately they were sold out of the guidebook when I hiked the trail so I wasn’t able to pick one up.
 I think the guidebook would really enhance the trip if you are interested in First Nations culture.